bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.17.3 (12/18/2024)
+  - Include, but hide `ChainDeuterationSlider` since backend needs these values
 - 1.17.2 (12/17/2024)
   - Fix bug when attempting to submit a new BilboMD SANS jobs
 - 1.17.1 (12/16/2024)